 Why Is It Time to Refinance with the FHA Streamline Program?

 Homeowners who have a mortgage insured by the FHA with a higher interest rate than then current market rates have a great option that they may not know about.
-It is called the FHA streamline program.
+It is called the FHA streamline refinance.

 This Streamline Mortgage Refinance program is an excellent way to refinance your FHA lien at a lower interest rate.
 If you are interested in dropping your interest rate fast and easy with minimal headache, this great program from FHA could be the one for you.